-The first event focused on folk fiddler Pawlo Humeniuk who was born in 1883 in the town of Pidvolochysk and emigrated in 1908.
+Yara’s First event in the virtual series with UECC Jenkintown focused on folk fiddler Pawlo Humeniuk who was born in 1883 in the town of Pidvolochysk and emigrated in 1908.
 Humeniuk worked in New York as a violin maker and played fiddle at weddings and similar occasions for the Ukrainian diaspora.
 In 1925, he signed with OKey Records and started recording folk-dance tunes.
 His “Ukrainske Wesilia” (Ukrainian Wedding) is said to have sold over 100,000 copies.
-Yara’s virtual event, “Folk Fiddler: Pawlo Humeniuk,” included samples of Humeniuk’s original recordings, a discussion of his work with folklorist Iryna Voloshyna and featured an appearance by members of the US Orchestra from Kyiv who are inspired by the Humeniuk recordings.
+Yara’s virtual event, “Folk Fiddler: Pawlo Humeniuk,” includes samples of Humeniuk’s original recordings, a discussion of his work with folklorist Iryna Voloshyna and featured an appearance by members of the US Orchestra from Kyiv who are inspired by the Humeniuk recordings.
+Watch video

 “Yara’s Virtual Poetry and Folk Arts Events” are made possible by the Ukrainian Community Foundation of Philadelphia and Selfreliance Ukrainian FCU, as well as public funds from the New York State Council on the Arts.
 Yara has presented events at the Ukrainian Educational and Cultural Center since 2014.

 discovering the mythical in the everyday

 based on the poetry of Oleh Lysheha

 video by Andrea Odezynska

 translated by VTkacz & Wanda Phipps

 La MaMa ETC 74A East 4th St New York